freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1500.1

-Use `find` to view the tree of the boilerplate folder so I can make sure it matches.
+Use `find` to view the tree of the boilerplate folder to make sure it matches.

 #### HINTS